codepoet80/novacomd/README.md

 novacomd
 ========

+This build of novacomd is for armhf (raspberry Pi 3!)

+Requires libusb-dev

+To build:

+make host && mv build-novacom-host /usr/local/webos/usr/sbin/novacomd (or whatever your preferred install location is in your $PATH)

 novacomd runs as a daemon or service on the host and the device

 # Copyright and License Information